In my opinion, group statistics should be left for scientific articles.

 Until recently, I thought that the answers to these questions might be only based on coach’s experience.
 However, in works of Martin Buchheit and William Hopkins, I have found a statistical method which can give statistical support for our intuition.

-I understand that coaches have no time to delve into math (if you want, however, see article).
+I understand that coaches have no time to delve into math .
 Nevertheless, mathematical logic can be useful in assessing performance and in making decisions.
+So you can read article with relatively simple explanation of Magnitude-based Bayesian analysis and use online calculator.